 PIRATES, CASTAWAYS AND CODFISH

-Our project has been awarded funding from the Heritage Lottery Fund and we must thank, particularly, all who play the National Lottery and make these awards possible.
+In 2017 Rotary Club of Poole Bay’s project, Pirates, Castaways & Codfish, was awarded funding from the Heritage Lottery Fund and we thank, particularly, all who play the National Lottery and make these awards possible.

-A few years ago, the Rotary Club of Poole Bay did a project to map the rights of way in Old Town.
-People were curious as to how some of the Alleys on the Quay got their names, some research was done and 3 names stood out in the C17 that could perhaps have had Alleys named after them:
+A few years before, in 2010-2011, Poole Bay Rotary Club did a project to map the rights of way in Old Town.
+People were curious as to how some of the Alleys on the Quay got their names, some research was done and 3 names stood out in the C17th that could perhaps have had Alleys named after them:

 Admiral Sir Thomas Button – A Welshman who, for many years, protected the fishing fleets out of Poole and other ports in south west England from pirates.
 Sailing to and from Newfoundland every year, the main danger came from the Barbary coast.